Victoria County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your driver's license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
-However, you can authorize someone else to pick it up on your behalf.
+If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
+However, you have options:

-• Have a licensed friend or family member retrieve it: A licensed driver can retrieve the vehicle for you.
+• Have a licensed friend or family member retrieve it: You can authorize a licensed friend or family member to pick up the vehicle on your behalf.

 • They need: